-As previously mentioned above, Mac has very few viruses targeted towards its ecosystem, but even though there are few cases where your mac might unknowingly get infected by spyware or malware.
+As previously mentioned above, Mac has very few viruses targeted toward its ecosystem, but even though there are a few cases where your mac might unknowingly get infected by spyware or malware.

 Even though Apple doesn’t recommend installing antivirus software on your Mac it’s always better to take precautions.

 Following are my personal favorite antivirus for a Mac system.

 Kaspersky Antivirus is a very well-known antivirus that people have been using for many years.
 It can detect and remove all sorts of viruses and malware.
 It is also coupled with a built-in firewall that can keep you secure when you’re online.